Fesenko printing house

-The building of the Fesenko printing house, built in the Russian-Byzantine style with features of the 17th century baroque, still remains an adornment of the Richelievskaya, and its architecture is rare and atypical for Odesa.
+The building of the Fesenko printing house, built in the Russian-Byzantine style with features of the 17th century baroque, still remains an adornment of the Richelievskaya, though its architecture is rare and atypical for Odesa.
 The reconstruction of the building for the printing house was supervised by the synodal architect Lev Prokopovich, and the superstructure of the third floor in 1899 was directed by Alexander Bernardazzi.

 The house was built in 1841 by the architect Ivan Kozlov and belonged to Major General Alexander Shnel.
 In the second half of the 1880s, the building was acquired by Efim Fesenko as a printing house.